What Is a Stigmatized Property, And Does My House Qualify As One?

 If your home has a stigma due to an environmental crisis that is resolving but not entirely fixed yet, then you’ll probably have a difficult time selling your property for a solid price.
 However, in some of these scenarios, the entity that caused the environmental damage may be on the hook to reimburse you for any financial losses you incur on your home sale due to the environmental stigma.

 In some cases, you can actually use your home’s fame or infamy to market to increase the sale price.
-For example, the Lizzie Borden murder house sold for $2 million in Fall River, Massachusetts, partly due to the stories, rumors, and sensational historic trials associated with the murders that took place in the property.
+For example, the Lizzie Borden murder house sold for $2 million in 2021 in Fall River, Massachusetts, partly due to the stories, rumors, and sensational historic trials associated with the murders that took place on the property.

 Can price reductions alone ‘stigmatize’ a property?